yung-wolf/alx-low_level_programming/0x08-recursion/README.md

 4. Function to return the value of num x raised to the power of num y.
 5. Function to return the square root of num.
 6. Function that returns 0 if num is prime and 1 for otherwise.
+7. Function that checks if string is a palindrome.